 This post provides a brief guide on how to organize and use images in the Astro AntfuStyle Theme.

-Astro supports optimizing images during the build phase via the Image Service API ( is the sharpdefault service), allowing actions like converting to webp, compressing, adding attributes, inferring dimensions to prevent CLS, lazy loading, and async decoding.
-However, this only applies in the following cases:
+Astro supports optimizing images and generating responsive images via the Image Service API ( is the sharpdefault service).
+This enables optimizations such as converting to WebP, compressing, adding attributes, inferring dimensions to prevent CLS, lazy loading and async decoding.
+With responsive image properties, Astro internally automatically generate the required srcset

 - Local images stored in